microsoft/hlsl-specs/proposals/0021-vk-coop-matrix.md

 7. The `Get` and `Set` functions are used instead of `operator[]` because `operator[]` returns a reference, which is not available in HLSL.
 8. We chose to default the memory operand on the load and store function to None.
 This choice was arbitrary.
-DXC does not support the Vulkan memory model, so we do not add MakePointerAvailableKHR and NonPrivatePointerKHR by default.
 9. For the multiply-add function, we preferred to avoid flag parameters, and we added multiple versions of the function.
 We feel this provides better readability.
 If we were to pass the operand as a parameter, it would have to